andrasq/node-qbuffer/Readme.md

 QBuffer
 =======

-Fast binary stream buffer, to be able to coalesce then re-split chunked binary data.
+Very fast binary stream buffer, to be able to coalesce then re-split chunked binary data.
 Handy for concatenated byte-counted binary or mixed text/binary data like BSON entities or beanstalkd responses.
+Reads over a million 200B lines per second from 50kB chunks.

 For easier throttling and event loop control, QBuffer implements pull-based flow control.
 It buffers incoming data on write, but reading happens when